qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 flexibility of the QGIS expression engine to manipulate and create geometries for output features.

-For help with QGIS expression functions, see the inbuilt help for specific functions which is available in the :ref:`expression builder <vector_expressions>`.
+For help with QGIS expression functions, see the inbuilt help available in the :ref:`expression builder <vector_expressions>`.

 Parameters
 ..........